elenalmg/cuda_mandelbrot/README.md

 This is a straightforward implementation of the Mandelbrot set computation in Python.
 It iterates over each point in the grid and computes the number of iterations required for the point to escape.

-All our implementations are subclasses of a common case class `_BaseAlgorithm`, and offer a similar interface, like the following:
+All our implementations are subclasses of a common base class `_BaseAlgorithm`, and offer a similar interface, like the following:

 ```python
 naive = NaiveSequential(escape_radius=escape_radius)
 output = naive.compute_grid(xmin, ymin, xmax, ymax, width, height, n_iterations)
 ```

+The output is a matrix of escape radii for each point in the grid.

 ### 2. Parallel Numpy (Python)